semisubzero/LayerSlayers/README.md

 ## Click [here](https://github.com/semisubzero/LayerSlayers/wiki/Student-Table-of-Contents) if you are a Student
-## Click [here](https://github.com/semisubzero/LayerSlayers/wiki/TA-Table-of-Contents) if you are a 3D Print TA
+## Click [here](https://github.com/semisubzero/LayerSlayers/wiki/TA-Table-of-Contents) if you are a 3D Printing TA